papahigh/leetcode-clone/README.md

 # leetcode-clone

-This project showcases the implementation of sandboxing in Kubernetes through a LeetCode-style application.
+This project showcases the implementation of scalable sandboxing through a LeetCode-style application.

 ![LeetCodeClone: a new way to learn](./assets/screenshot.png?raw=true "LeetCodeClone")